Mount Tremper: Flora and fauna

 Because of its low elevation, the forests on Mount Tremper are dominated by a forest type referred to in the Catskills as southern hardwoods.
 This is dominated by oak, hickory and pine species, with some basswood and poplar scattered in lower elevations.
 Chestnut were once common as well, but most died off in the blight of the early 20th century.
-Some eastern hemlocks, once more widespread before they were harvested for their tannin-rich bark, remain, primarily higher on the mountain where the barkpeelers never reached.
+Some eastern hemlocks, once more widespread before they were harvested for their tannin-rich bark, remain, primarily higher on the mountain than the barkpeelers ever reached.
 The summit ridge has some areas of the northern hardwood forest (beech, birch and maple) more common on higher Catskill slopes.
 The more shade-tolerant northern hardwoods are slowly invading the southern hardwoods as an understory; due to the cessation of human intervention in the forest they will eventually displace the southern hardwoods.

 Tremper has a typical assortment of animal life for the Catskills.
 Herbivores such as white-tailed deer, chipmunks and porcupines dominate the lower end of the food chain, with predators like fishers and black bear at the top.
 The ledges in the former quarry are one of the few rattlesnake habitats in the Catskills close to a hiking trail, with at least one confirmed den, and visitors should exercise caution if they wish to explore it.